Example risk assessment for maintenance of flats

 How was the risk assessment done?

-The managing agent followed the guidance in HSE’s Five steps to risk assessment.
+The managing agent followed the guidance in HSE’s Controlling the risks in the workplace.

 - To identify the hazards, the managing agent: